Skip to content

 Travel safety 2024 is no longer about asking whether borders are open.
 International travel has normalised, flights are full again, and many travellers have returned to old booking habits.
 The problem is that the risk picture is less simple than it looks.
 Geopolitical tension, regional unrest, climate disruption, strikes, and digital entry friction can all affect a trip that looks straightforward on the surface.

 If you want a practical answer to "is it safe to travel in 2024?", treat safety as a layered planning task rather than a headline check.
+The useful question is not whether the whole world feels open again, but whether your exact route still looks stable from booking to arrival.
+That mindset catches more real problems than any single reassurance or warning.

 Key Highlights